 Encompassed with beautiful valley and hilly terrains, in Rajasthan is one of the most favourites.
 Travel destinations of the travellers arriving to travel Pushkar.
 Home to the biggest camel fair in India held in October or November and around 400 temples; also has the honour of having the only Brahma Temple in India.
 Travel to visit the holy Lake that makes a pilgrimage tourist destination.
 People from all over India gather during the Kartik Month to pay obeisance to Lord Brahma.
 Amongst the numerous temples, the famous temples in Pushkar are the Savitri temple.
 The Rangji Temple, the Mahadeva temple, Varaha temple and Man Mahal temple.
-Visit the markets during travel, ideal for purchasing embroidered.
 And painted textiles and also old silver jewellery.

 History of Pushkar